-For a specified topic, all messages are delivered and consumed in strict First-In-First-Out (FIFO) order.
+All messages under a specified topic are published and consumed in the strict first-in-first-out (FIFO) order.

-For a specified topic, all messages are sharded based on the sharding key.
-Messages in the same shard are delivered and consumed in strict FIFO order.
-Sharding key is a key field used in ordered message to distinguish different shards, which is completely different with the key in standard messages.
+All messages under a specified topic are partitioned by the sharding key.
+Messages in one shard are published and consumed strictly in the FIFO order.
+A sharding key is a key field used in ordered messages to distinguish different partitions.
+It is completely different from the key used in normal messages.

 [Example 1] A verification code needs to be sent for user registration, so user ID is used as the sharding key.
 Messages sent by the same user will be delivered and subscribed in FIFO order.

-[Example 2] An order is created with the order ID as sharding key in e-commerce, then the order creation information, order payment information, order refunding information, and order shipping information related to the same order will be delivered and subscribed in FIFO order.
+[Example 2] Order IDs are used as the sharding key in the creation of e-commerce orders.
+Then, order creation messages, order payment messages, order refund messages, and order logistics messages of the same order are published and subscribed in FIFO order.

-Alibaba Group’s internal e-commerce systems all use partitionally ordered messages, which can ensure both service order and performance.
+All internal e-commerce systems in Alibaba Group use partitionally ordered messages, which can ensure both service order and performance.

-- Ordered message does not support asynchronous transmission, otherwise strict order cannot be ensured.
+- Ordered messages do not support asynchronous transmission.
+Otherwise, the strict order is not ensured.